Hallucinogens

 Psilocybin: the active ingredient in hallucinogenic mushrooms

 Phencyclidine (PCP): unique symptoms of agitation, aggression, hyperacusis, seizures, coma.
-Patients on PCP are mean (mean hallucinators).
+Patients intoxicated with PCP are aggressive – “mean hallucinators”.

 • Signs and symptoms of acute intoxication